andrewellio/mission-control-/project_requirement/project-requirement.md

 - make sure the design is consistent different platforms -->

-The verification discussed refers to the design constraints mentioned previously in 3.6.
-We use mock data in our testing framework to verify the functionality.
+The verification discussed refers to the design constraints mentioned in 3.6.
+We utilize mock data in our testing framework to verify the functionality.
 This includes mock data from a rocket, weather service and simulation.

-We use mock LoRa data in our integration tests.
-The mock data is comprised of the transmissions sent by rockets in previous launches.
-The testing framework simulates that same rocket launch again.
-It sends that data to the mission control system at the same frequency at was originally.
+We employ mock LoRa data in our integration tests.
+We base the mock data of transmissions sent by rockets in previous launches.
+The testing framework accurately simulates that same rocket launch again.
+It transmits that data to the Mission Control System at the same frequency.
 The testing framework verifies that the data parsed by the system is the same as its original input.

-To verify the weather service interface we use mock data.
+To verify the weather service interface we employ mock data.
 We store an XML response from the weather service.
 The testing framework parses this mock data through the system.
-Then we compare the parsed output to its original input.
+Next, we compare the parsed output to its original input.
 To check for irregularities.

 Should the simulation team choose JSON.
 We ask the simulation teams to provide us with mock output data.
-This is data that their system create in a data-interchange format.
-The testing framework parses mock data from multiple simulation teams.
-Again, we compare the parsed output from our system, to the original input.
-Checking for discrepenscies between the two.
+This is data that their system generates in a data-interchange format.
+The testing framework parses mock data from simulation teams.
+Once more, we compare the parsed output from our system to the original input.
+Checking for possible discrepancies between the two.

 #### 4.7 Software System Attributes
 <!-- TODO